 - Reduce rate/volume of stormwater runoff entering rivers

 - Maintain sediment going into the Bow River at 2005 levels

 - Control sediment by focusing on retrofits in existing developed areas

-Our vision for long-term sustainable grown and development is a result of various plans captured in the council-directed Plan IT Calgary process.
+Our vision for long-term sustainable growth and development is a result of plans captured in the council-directed Plan IT Calgary process.

 Where does LID apply?

 Low impact development is most commonly applied to land planning, building and development (or redevelopment practices).

 Technical information about LID practices for building development can be found in the following resources:

 - 2011 stormwater management and design manual